fodydev/afrim-man/src/for_developers/frontend.md

 Frontend
 ===

-Because the frontend is an internal feature of afrim, his customization don't depend on him.
+Because the frontend is an external feature of afrim, his customization don't depend on him.
 Hence, we will not cover it.